[5] I Ching

 For the lower trigram, include the prediction time (e.g., 2:45 PM = 8).
 Add 12 + 20 + 7 + 8 to get 37.
 Divide 37 by 8; the remainder is 5.
 So, the lower trigram (LT) is 5, Schun!

-Two numbers are used to create the predictive hexagram, based on a keen observation of the situation.
-Example: seeing an old man and hearing a clap of thunder, then looking at the time.
+Two numbers create the predictive hexagram, based on observing the situation.
+Example: seeing an old man, hearing a clap of thunder, then looking at the time.
 Thunder is Chen (3), the old man is Chien (6).
-The lower number is on top, the higher on the bottom.
+Lower number is on top, higher on the bottom.
 The time is used to calculate the moving line.
+For the lower trigram, include the prediction time (2:45 PM = 8).
+Add 12 + 20 + 7 + 8 to get 37.
+Dividing 37 by 8, remainder is 5.
+So, the lower trigram (LT) is 5, Schun.

 Plum Blossom Numerology,